EpicGamesExt/PixelStreamingInfrastructure/Signalling/README.md

 # @epicgames-ps/lib-pixelstreamingsignalling

-A library for developers wanting to implement tools that signal Pixel Streaming applications.
+A library for developers wanting to implement tools and applications that signal Pixel Streaming applications.

 ## Building